sifzerda/next-horror/README.md

 ## SHARING LAYOUT BETWEEN PAGES

-Anytime you want to share layout between pages, you can make a layout.tsx page to bring in shared components, e.g. a navbar, header, footer, etc. Anything that will display on multiple pages.
+Anytime you want to share layout between pages, you can make a layout.ts(x)/js page to bring in shared components, e.g. a navbar, header, footer, etc. Anything that will display on multiple pages.

 In this app, the components are stored inside app/ui/dashboard.